What is CPQ Salesforce?

 Identify the features that set you apart from your competition

-Determine the expected ROI, thus minimising discounting
+Determine the expected ROI, thus minimizing discounting

 Address any questions or objections